 The key to a successful gratinata is to use a light hand when distributing the breadcrumb-cheese mixture over the béchamel-laced cauliflower.
 Sprinkling the breadcrumb mixture onto the vegetables in a loose layer will allow the oven’s heat to circulate around the cheese and melt it into a crisp and golden brown crust that is the hallmark of a good gratinata.
 A final pinch of freshly grated nutmeg adds a warm essence to every bite.
 Once it’s in the oven, you’re only twenty minutes away from a superbly flavorful side dish that will make a cauliflower-lover out of anyone.Print

 Tender cauliflower florets are enrobed in a silky béchamel sauce, topped with breadcrumbs and Parmigiano, and baked until golden and bubbly.
-It’s a delicious side dish for the holidays or any time of year.
+It makes a perfect side dish for the upcoming holidays.

 - 1 head cauliflower, cut into large florets and washed

 - 1 tablespoon unsalted butter, divided and at room temperature

 - 3 tablespoons Parmigiano-Reggiano

 - 1 tablespoon plain breadcrumbs

 - Bring a large pot of water to a rolling boil and add in the salt, stirring to dissolve it completely in the water.
 Add in the cauliflower and cook it for 10-15 minutes, stirring often, until the florets are easily pierced with a paring knife or fork.
 Drain the cauliflower through a colander and run cold water over the florets until they are completely cooled.
 Set aside.

 - Make the béchamel sauce.